Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 3- Apple Checkout Process

 Similar to many other eCommerce websites, Apple allows users to checkout as guest users.
 In this checkout page example, you find nothing extra.
-In fact, Apple even removed the progress indicator to make its checkout UI design even simpler.
+In fact, Apple even removed the progress indicator to make its checkout page UI design even simpler.

 Apple multi-page checkout page design